 Despite majority support for legalization, a vocal minority repeats the same old false talking points to prop up Prohibition laws.
 For example, Is DUI-Marijuana a reason not to legalize in Minnesota?

 Written by Thomas C. Gallagher.
 Gallagher has worked on re-legalization issues for over 30 years.

 He is a former Chair of Minnesota NORML and is founding Board Member, since 2011.

-Thomas Gallagher is a criminal defense lawyer in Minneapolis with a heavy portion of marijuana defense cases.
+His practice includes a heavy portion of marijuana defense cases.